What to Know Before Signing a Divorce Attorney Retainer Agreement

 Yes.
 The retainer deposit is your money, held in trust, until the attorney earns it.
 Any portion not used by the time the matter closes must be returned to you.
 This is a professional conduct requirement, not a courtesy.
 The only exception is a retainer specifically designated as nonrefundable, which requires explicit written consent from the client and is restricted or prohibited in several states.
 If your retainer agreement contains nonrefundable language, ask about it directly before signing.

-What happens if I can't afford to replenish the retainer?
+What happens if I cannot afford to replenish the retainer?

 The attorney may pause or stop work until the trust account is restored.
 This is how the model works, not a penalty.
 If you anticipate difficulty funding a replenishment request, tell your attorney before the replenishment notice arrives.
 Some attorneys will work out a payment schedule.
-Either way, a conversation initiated early gives you options that silence doesn't.
+Either way, a conversation initiated early gives you options that silence does not.
 If the financial constraint is structural and ongoing, it may be worth discussing whether limited scope representation is a better fit for your situation.
-What Is Limited Scope Representation?

 Can a retainer agreement be changed after signing?